CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

 Heads up!
-This guide contains lots useful information and handy examples, which also means that there's a lot to read before you can actually get to parts about coding a parser!
+This guide contains lots useful information and handy examples, which also means that there's a lot to read before you can actually get to parts about coding a parser.
+If you want to skip the reading and just get right to the fun stuff, then by all means, skip ahead by clicking :ref:`here <regex-parser>`!
 We get it, it's cool.
-Click :ref:`here <regex-parser>` to get right to the fun stuff.
-Just make sure to read up on the rest of this guide before you say "finished" and go contributing to the Genie parser repo!
-It will save you time in the end.
-Trust us.
+Just promise to read the rest of this guide before you say "finished!" and go contributing to the Genie parser repo.
+It will save you (and us) time in the end.

 | 1. :ref:`What is a parser? <what_is_a_parser>`